Welcome! Welcome!! Welcome!!!

-I would like to recognize our new Vice President, Dr. Merlin Ohmer who has served our organization as head of Continuing Education.
+I would like to recognize our new President Elect, Dr. Merlin Ohmer who has served our organization as head of Continuing Education.
 He has arranged numerous, extremely well attended continuing education programs such as our Botox and Dermal Filler Course, Sinus and Ridge Augmentation, CAD/CAM Restorations and others to resounding success.
 Not only did it elevate the dental knowledge of our attendees, he kept our organization solvent and in the black!
 Thanks to Dr. Ohmer!
 I look forward to the many courses that are currently in the “pipeline” for the coming year!

 Communication and the dissemination of information amongst us is essential!
 We are very fortunate to have Dr. John Gammechia as our new Editor of the Florida Focus.
 As a prominent and prolific blogger on the AGD “The Daily Grind,” John brings his superb journalist skills to our quarterly publication.
 If you or your Component Society has information to share on any topic, including up-coming continuing education or articles of interest to General Dentistry, feel free to submit them to Dr. Gammechia or me for publication in Florida Focus, or our newly redesigned web or Facebook pages.